Who knows best? Older people's contribution to understanding and preventing avoidable hospital admissions

 While various approaches have been adopted over time, pressures on acute care remain intense and the received wisdom is that admissions continue to be influenced in part by the help-seeking behaviour of patients, of their carers and sometimes of paid care workers in the community (with patients and professionals alike ‘still ‘defaulting’ to hospital in a crisis).

 Overall, we believe that part of the problem is that emergency hospital admissions occur for diverse and complex reasons – and that different stakeholders often have different views as to the nature of the problem and the best course of action.
-In response, this study seeks to draw on multiple methods of exploring emergency admissions and on different perspectives from research, from practice and from the lived experience older people and their families.
+In response, this study sought to draw on multiple methods of exploring emergency admissions and on different perspectives from research, from practice and from the lived experience older people and their families.
 This is crucial if an issue as multi-faceted as emergency admissions is to be fully understood in the round and – where appropriate – reduced.

-Overall, the study will include:
+Overall, the study included:

 - A review of the literature on the appropriateness of emergency admissions identifying the rate and cause of potentially avoidable admissions and any potential solutions proposed.